+• guide reading

-- guide reading - assist in review of chapter FOCUS questions - highlight for the student areas of overall mastery of chapter concepts, and - identify those concepts needing further study and review.
+- assist in review of chapter Learning Outcomes (stated at the beginning of each chapter) - highlight for the student areas of overall mastery of chapter concepts, and - identify those concepts needing further study and review.

 The process also requires students to practice study skill strategies that assist elementary students in successfully gleaning information from print materials.
 The take home quiz is completed outside of class while reading the chapters.
 A student downloads the quiz (in Word format) from Blackboard, then, while reading, s/he: